 Writing out numbers can be intimidating.
 Fortunately, in most everyday situations, you just need to make things clear enough to avoid confusion and disputes.
 For example, when writing a check, you’re just helping to verify the numerals written elsewhere on the check.

 Writing a check is the most common situation in which you'll need to write out the amount using words (in addition to the numerals in the dollar box).
-Doing so helps to prevent confusion and fraud — numerals can easily be altered or misread, but an amount in words is much harder to tamper with.
-In most cases, it doesn’t matter what you write or how you write it: Nobody will notice unless there’s a problem with the check.
+Doing so helps to prevent confusion and fraud—numerals can easily be altered or misread, but an amount written in words is much harder to tamper with.
+In most cases, it doesn’t matter how you write it.
+Nobody will notice unless there’s a problem with the check.